japila-books/spark-sql-internals/docs/hive/SaveAsHiveFile.md

   partitionAttributes: Seq[Attribute] = Nil): Set[String]
 ----

-`saveAsHiveFile` sets Hadoop configuration properties when a compressed file output format is used (based on link:index.adoc#hive.exec.compress.output[hive.exec.compress.output] configuration property).
+`saveAsHiveFile` sets Hadoop configuration properties when a compressed file output format is used (based on index.md#hive.exec.compress.output[hive.exec.compress.output] configuration property).

-`saveAsHiveFile` uses `FileCommitProtocol` utility to instantiate a committer for the input `outputLocation` based on the link:../spark-sql-properties.adoc#spark.sql.sources.commitProtocolClass[spark.sql.sources.commitProtocolClass] configuration property (default: link:../spark-sql-SQLHadoopMapReduceCommitProtocol.adoc[SQLHadoopMapReduceCommitProtocol]).
+`saveAsHiveFile` uses `FileCommitProtocol` utility to instantiate a committer for the input `outputLocation` based on the ../spark-sql-properties.md#spark.sql.sources.commitProtocolClass[spark.sql.sources.commitProtocolClass] configuration property (default: ../spark-sql-SQLHadoopMapReduceCommitProtocol.md[SQLHadoopMapReduceCommitProtocol]).

-`saveAsHiveFile` uses `FileFormatWriter` utility to link:../spark-sql-FileFormatWriter.adoc#write[write] the result of executing the input link:../SparkPlan.md[physical query plan] (with a link:HiveFileFormat.adoc[HiveFileFormat] for the input `FileSinkDesc`, the new `FileCommitProtocol` committer, and the input arguments).
+`saveAsHiveFile` uses `FileFormatWriter` utility to ../spark-sql-FileFormatWriter.md#write[write] the result of executing the input ../SparkPlan.md[physical query plan] (with a HiveFileFormat.md[HiveFileFormat] for the input `FileSinkDesc`, the new `FileCommitProtocol` committer, and the input arguments).

-NOTE: link:../spark-sql-FileFormatWriter.adoc#write[BucketSpec] is undefined (`None`).
+NOTE: ../spark-sql-FileFormatWriter.md#write[BucketSpec] is undefined (`None`).

-NOTE: `saveAsHiveFile` is used when link:InsertIntoHiveDirCommand.adoc[InsertIntoHiveDirCommand] and link:InsertIntoHiveTable.adoc[InsertIntoHiveTable] logical commands are executed.
+NOTE: `saveAsHiveFile` is used when InsertIntoHiveDirCommand.md[InsertIntoHiveDirCommand] and InsertIntoHiveTable.md[InsertIntoHiveTable] logical commands are executed.

 === [[getExternalTmpPath]] `getExternalTmpPath` Method